Brian-Muriuki/Python-Beginner-Projects/README.txt

 ## Project List
 Here is a list of the projects included in this repository:

-1. Hello World - A simple program that prints "Hello, World!" to the console.

-2. Guess the Number - A number guessing game where the user has to guess a random number between 1 and 10.
+1. Guess the Number - A number guessing game where the user has to guess a random number between 1 and 10.

-3. Rock, Paper, Scissors - A game of Rock, Paper, Scissors between the user and the computer.
+2. Rock, Paper, Scissors - A game of Rock, Paper, Scissors between the user and the computer.

-4. Hangman - A classic game of Hangman where the user has to guess a hidden word.
+3. Hangman - A classic game of Hangman where the user has to guess a hidden word.

-5. Temperature Converter - A program that converts Celsius to Fahrenheit and vice versa.
+4. Temperature Converter - A program that converts Celsius to Fahrenheit and vice versa.

-6. Calculator - A basic calculator that can perform addition, subtraction, multiplication, and division.
+5. Calculator - A basic calculator that can perform addition, subtraction, multiplication, and division.

-7. Tic Tac Toe - A game of Tic Tac Toe between the user and the computer.
+6. Tic Tac Toe - A game of Tic Tac Toe between the user and the computer.

-8. Palindrome Checker - A program that checks if a given string is a palindrome.

-9. Mad Libs Generator - A program that generates silly stories based on user input.
+7. Mad Libs - A program that generates an uplifting statement based on user inputs\ dreams.

 ## Getting Started
 To get started with these projects, simply clone the repository to your local machine and run the Python files using a Python interpreter such as IDLE or PyCharm.